FranciscoRMansilha/BrainScan-AI/README.md

 python main.py
 ```

 The app should now be running on your local machine.
 The terminal will display the URL where you can access it.
-Please note that it may take a minute to download the model 🙂
+Please note that it may take a minute to download the model, but if you run into problems you can download the model from this [link](https://drive.google.com/file/d/1buPbVkrHP6PbCyi6z5HBRZjWx7LIa7xx/view?usp=sharing) and place it on the `pages` directory 🙂

 ## Authors and Acknowledgments